qmk/qmk_firmware/keyboards/hillside/48/keymaps/default/readme.md

 ## Why no keymap.c

 The online configurator provides a straightforward visual way to work with a simple layout and uses a .json keymap format.
-So this default ```keymap.json``` was created with the online configurator and formatted for easier reading and editing.
+So this default ```keymap.json``` was created with the online configurator.

-If you wish, you can edit the ```keymap.json``` directly in a text editor, optionally use the below ```json2hill48.py``` to restore the spacing, and then compile and flash it.
+If you wish, you can edit the ```keymap.json``` directly in a text editor,  compile it and flash it.

 Or, you can use the graphical configurator to edit the keymap.
 To do that: